SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 both payer identification and payment menu) - meaning the payer themselves can choose how they'd like to pay.
 Or, you can decide to use the option for payments only.
-This means that you are in charge of collecting and storing the payer data and the payment methods to be presented.
+This means that you are in charge of collecting and storing the payer data and the payment instruments to be presented.

 Regardless of whether you choose to go with the full checkout or payments only, we will supply you with a variety